Self-made horn radiator

 From the brass sheet two pairs of equal isosceles trapezes are cut out, which become the walls of the horn radiator (see picture 3).
-The length of the horn radiator should be longer than the wavelength but not too long, otherwise a mounting in front of a parabolic mirror becomes very unwieldy.
-In my case I chose 60 mm, because the strip had just this width.
+The length of the horn radiator should be longer than the wavelength but not too long, otherwise a mounting in front of a parabolic reflector becomes very unwieldy.
+In my case i chose 60 mm, because the strip had just this width.
 The opening of the horn radiator (the longest side of the trapeze) was twice as big as the one given by the waveguide section.
-The edges could be chamfered... but that's much too much work.
-For the longer side “a” I simply used the outer dimension of the waveguide, for the shorter side “b” the inner dimension.
+The edges could be chamfered... but that’s much too much work.
+For the longer side “a” i simply used the outer dimension of the waveguide, for the shorter side “b” the inner dimension.

 Those who can solder hard should do this, those who cannot: must solder soft.
 Soft soldering of such large surfaces is difficult.
 The power of the soldering iron is always too small to be able to solder these sheets from its own heat and at the same time to heat up the whole structure so that it does not warp.
 The sheet metal is therefore heated by a hot-air dryer or a propane gas burner to a temperature that the soldering iron then only has to supplement locally.